mROS-base/mros2-asp3-f767zi/README.md

 # mros2-asp3-f767zi

-mROS 2 (formly `mros2`) is a agent-less and lightweight runtime environment ROS 2 for embedded devices. mROS 2 mainly offers pub/sub APIs compatible with [rclcpp](https://docs.ros2.org/dashing/api/rclcpp/index.html) for embedded devices.
+mROS 2 (formly `mros2`) realizes a agent-less and lightweight runtime environment compatible with ROS 2 for embedded devices. mROS 2 mainly offers pub/sub APIs compatible with [rclcpp](https://docs.ros2.org/dashing/api/rclcpp/index.html) for embedded devices.

+mROS 2 consists of communication library for pub/sub APIs, RTPS protocol, UDP/IP stack, and real-time kernel.
-This repository contains the reference implementation of mROS 2 that can be operated on the embedded board.
+This repository provides the reference implementation of mROS 2 that can be operated on the embedded board.
 Please also check [mros2 repository](https://github.com/mROS-base/mros2) for more details and another implementations.

 ## Supported environment